RetroReversing/retroReversing/categories/misc/Magazines.md

     <img src="/public/images/magazines/Computer Arts.jpg" class="wow slideInLeft postImage" />

  <div markdown="1" class="rr-post-markdown">
-Computer Arts was a popular UK magazine dedicated to 2D and 3D creation on PC/Mac, so it contains a wealth of information related to asset creation for game development.
+**Computer Arts** was a popular UK magazine dedicated to 2D and 3D creation on PC/Mac, it contained a wealth of information related to asset creation for game development.

-It lasted 305 issues before the pandemic in 2020 stopped production of the magazine [^1].
+It lasted 305 issues before the pandemic in 2020 stopped production of the magazine, if you can find back issues of this magazines they are well worth picking up [^1].
  </div>
 </section>